xi/xiply/README.md

 When it is finished playing it will automatically start the next `track` from the same `player` div.

+`init_xiply` returns the generated audio element.
+Two additional event types will be triggered on this element: `'selectTrack'` and `'unselectTrack'`.
+In both cases, `event.detail` contains the title.

 xiply.js tries to be accessible and degrade gracefully